NASA-IMPACT/hls-foundation-os/README.md

 # Image segmentation by foundation model finetuning

 This repository shows three examples of how [Prithvi](https://huggingface.co/ibm-nasa-geospatial/Prithvi-100M) can be finetuned for downstream tasks.
 These are flood detection using the Sentinel 2 data from [Sen1Floods11](https://github.com/cloudtostreet/Sen1Floods11) dataset, burn scars detection using the [NASA HLS fire scars dataset](https://huggingface.co/datasets/nasa-impact/hls_burn_scars) and multi-temporal crop classification using the [NASA HLS multi-temporal crop classification dataset](https://huggingface.co/datasets/ibm-nasa-geospatial/multi-temporal-crop-classification).
+More details on each model can also be found in the model card part of the [IBM-NASA Hugging Face org page](https://huggingface.co/ibm-nasa-geospatial).

 ## The approach
 ### Background